 * Finally, brush/comb your hair gently.

 This is the hair care routine that I have been following for past 4 months.
 My hair loss has decreased significantly, grown more in length and is more healthy and stronger than before.
 Am next aiming for thicker and voluminous hair and will create a routine for it.
+Look Folexin Reviews if you are looking a miracle.
+Folexin includes vitamins, minerals and natural herbal extracts and is used to support healthy hair.

 What is your hair care routine?
 Share your favorite hair care products in the comments below.